 How long can I stay out of the U.S. with my advance parole?

 You can stay outside the U.S. for no longer than the duration of your advance parole card and these are typically valid for 1-2 years.
 Check your specific card for details.
+However, you must attend fingerprinting and green card interviews, so long absences may interfere with your green card application process.

-If I have over a year of Unlawful Presence, should I still get Advance Parole?
+If I have over a year of unlawful presence, should I still get advance parole?

 Yes, you should still apply for an advance parole document.
 If you travel outside of the United States with advance parole and in your past accumulated over a year or 180 days+ of unlawful presence you will still not trigger the three or ten-year bar of inadmissibility because it won’t count as a “departure” due to the AP.